-Winter rye, wheat or barley can also be seeded for pasture in early spring.
+Winter rye, wheat or barley can be seeded for pasture in early spring.
 Such spring seeding will not provide pasturage as early in spring as can be obtained from fall seedings.
 Spring seedings generally have lower carrying capacities than fall seedings.

 Sweet clover produces excellent yields of pasturage, especially during the summer months.
 The methods of establishing this crop do not differ from the methods recommended for establishing permanent pastures.
 Sweet clover may be seeded either alone or in combination with grass.
-A good sweet clover-grass mixture is made up of 6 pounds of sweet clover and 8 pounds of mountain brome grass.
-This mixture produces a more palatable feed and also leaves the soil in a better condition for the crops to follow than where sweet clover is used alone.
+A good sweet clover-grass mixture is made up of 5 pounds of sweet clover and 10 pounds of Bromar mountain brome grass or 5 pounds of sweet clover and 8 pounds of Primar slender wheatgrass.
+These mixtures produce more palatable feed and also leave the soil in a better condition for the crops to follow than where sweet clover is used alone.
 Only grasses that have the ability to establish themselves rapidly have a place in a sweet clover-grass combination.
 Where sweet clover is used alone it should be seeded at the rate of 10 pounds per acre.